WWE SmackDown vs. Raw 2010: Nintendo versions

 A new feature to the DS version is a collectible card system.
 The player is able to collect cards that feature power-ups that may be activated in the ring such as calling in a wrestler to interfere in the match, or that feature unlockables such as create-a-superstar parts and match types.

 Game modes

 The Road to WrestleMania features six new stories starring various WWE wrestlers.
-This year, the mode introduces a Diva-based story involving Mickie James, and a story specifically for one of the player's created wrestlers.
+The mode introduces a Diva-based story involving Mickie James, and a story specifically for one of the player's created wrestlers.
 This year's co-operative storyline, titled "Brand Warfare", features Triple H and John Cena.
 The remaining three stories involve Edge, Shawn Michaels, and Randy Orton respectively.
 Road to WrestleMania also includes storylines that branch out through interactive cutscenes before and during WrestleMania 25.

 The DS version also features a revamped story mode in which the player will participate in various storylines.
-Along the way, the player has to compete in matches, in addition to being able to improve a created wrestler's statistics, nursing the wounds suffered by the player's wrestler, or visiting WWE Chairman Vince McMahon's office.
+Along the way, the player has to compete in matches, in addition to being able to improve a created wrestler's statistics, nursing the wounds suffered by the player's wrestler, or visiting WWE Chairman Mr. McMahon's office.